 The Conservancy, TPL, and MLT all hold a commitment to diversity, equity, and inclusion as core values.
-Examples of that commitment include, but are not limited to: The Conservancy's partnership with BIPOC communities to improve access to public land through a variety of outdoor experiences; TPL's work with diverse communities to put a park, trail, or natural area within a 10-minute walk of every Minnesotan living within a city; and MLT's protection of camps and nature centers that serve a diversity of Minnesota youth, as well as coordinating the connections between landowners and diverse community groups leading to increased access to land for cultural or ceremonial use, conservation employment training, and youth mentor hunts.
+Examples of that commitment include, but are not limited to: The Conservancy's ongoing partnership with BIPOC communities to improve access to public resources through outdoor experiences; TPL's work with diverse communities to put a park, trail, or natural area within a 10-minute walk of every Minnesotan living within a city; TPL's newly developed mentored hunt and angling program, which in partnership with the MN BHA is facilitating hunting and angling opportunities for diverse communities on public lands and waters with a focus on lands protected with Outdoor Heritage funds; MLT's protection of camps and nature centers that serve a diversity of Minnesota youth; MLT's work to build and strengthen connections between landowners and diverse community groups through its Ambassador Lands Program that has led to increased access to land for cultural or ceremonial use, conservation employment training, recreation, and mentored hunts for youth.

-More specific to this program, there are significant benefits for all Minnesotans, including BIPOC and diverse communities, when land is protected through fee-title acquisition and conservation easements, and otherwise restored (e.g., clean air and water, abatement of climate change, and other ecosystem services).
+This program provides significant benefits for all Minnesotans, including BIPOC and diverse communities, when land is protected through fee-title acquisition and conservation easements, and otherwise restored (e.g., clean air and water, abatement of climate change, and other ecosystem services).
 Beyond that, public land provides an opportunity for all people, but particularly for those who do not have access or resources to connect with private natural lands, to directly connect with the outdoors through hunting, fishing, hiking, or other outdoor recreational pursuits.
-Moving forward, we look forward to continuing this important work in a way that more directly, and authentically, engages diverse communities and partners in an equitable and just manner.
-This would primarily involve partnering with locally led BIPOC groups focused on outdoor and habitat-based activities.
-In addition, we could explore partnering with tribal nations to be the permanent steward of the land protected where appropriate.